How CA SDI Works

 To be eligible for CA SDI, you must:

-1. Employment Status: Be employed or actively looking for work at the time your disability began.
+1. Employment Status: Be employed at the time your disability began.

-2. Medical Certification: Be unable to do your regular or customary work for at least 8 consecutive days.
+2. Medical Certification: Be unable to perform your regular work for at least 8 consecutive days.

 3. Earnings: Have earned at least $300 during your base period (from which SDI deductions were withheld).

-4. Under Care: Be under the care and treatment of a licensed physician/practitioner during the first 8 days of disability.
+4. Under Care: Be under the care of a licensed physician during the first 8 days of disability.

 5. Filing Deadline: File your claim within 49 days of the date your disability began.

 As an airline pilot, you cannot perform "modified duty."
-If you have ANY restriction that prevents you from flying, you are fully disabled for SDI purposes.
-There is no partial disability in our profession.
+Any restriction that prevents you from holding a first-class FAA medical and flying the line is a full disability for SDI purposes — there is no partial disability category.

 The EDD Connection